Exisi/hexo-theme-node-tree/source/_posts/en/Quick Start.md

 Node Tree is a Hexo blog theme with a node tree directory, primarily designed for knowledge-base blogs.
 It allows you to display your note directory and content in a manner similar to knowledge-base applications through a sidebar catalog.
 Additionally, the theme supports seamless loading of note nodes.

 ## Project Initialization
-Before proceeding, ensure you have installed the [Hexo] (https://hexo.io/en/docs/).
+Before proceeding, ensure you have installed the [Hexo](https://hexo.io/en/docs/).
 Execute the following commands to initialize a Hexo project and generate required files in the specified directory:

 ``` bash
 hexo init <folder>